benmkent/SparseGridsKit.jl/docs/src/index.md

 The package is still under development and by no means complete.

+## Contributing
+To report bugs, seek support or submit request features, please use the [GitHub issue tracker](https://github.com/benmkent/SparseGridsKit.jl/issues).
+Please feel free to contribute and submit pull requests to the main branch.

+## Example
+Please see the [documentation](https://benmkent.github.io/SparseGridsKit.jl/stable/) for extensive examples.

 An example sparse grid construction is illustrated below.
 ```@example mixed
 using SparseGridsKit, Plots, LaTeXStrings
 # Test create_sparsegrid